apple patient

 Apple's reputation as a privacy-friendly technology company has long been at odds with the fact that its iCloud backups are not secured by end-to-end encryption.
 This news means that people's personal messages, documents and data are safe from law enforcement, hackers and Apple itself.

-FBI demands “legal access from the outset”
+FBI demands “legitimate access from the outset”

-This hinders our ability to protect the American people from criminal acts ranging from cyberattacks and violence against children to drug trafficking, organized crime, and terrorism.
+This hampers our ability to protect the American people from criminal acts ranging from cyberattacks and violence against children to drug trafficking, organized crime, and terrorism.
 In the age of cybersecurity and the demand for 'security by design,' the FBI and its law enforcement partners need 'lawful access by design.'

 Former FBI agent Sasha O'Connell also spoke out and said the New York Times: